On this page:

 - In the Debugger | Data Views settings page, enable the Show value tooltip on code selection option.

-Ctrl+W. A tooltip with the expression value automatically appears under the selection and changes each time you change the selection:
+- Select a code fragment with the mouse, or by pressing Ctrl+W. A tooltip with the expression value automatically appears under the selection and changes each time you change the selection.

 - By manually invoking the tooltip with the expression value: